microsoft/azure_arc/docs/azure_jumpstart_hcibox/_index.md

   - _`windowsAdminUsername`_ - Client Windows VM Administrator name
   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   - _`logAnalyticsWorkspaceName`_ - Unique name for the HCIBox Log Analytics workspace
-  - _`deployBastion`_ - Option to deploy Azure Bastion which used to connect to the _HCIBox-Client_ VM instead of normal RDP
+  - _`deployBastion`_ - Option to deploy Azure Bastion which used to connect to the _HCIBox-Client_ VM instead of normal RDP.

   ![Screenshot showing example parameters](./parameters_bicep.png)